TheOdinProject/curriculum/javascript/index.md

 * [AJAX from learn.jquery.com](http://learn.jquery.com/ajax)
 * [jQuery's AJAX methods](http://learn.jquery.com/ajax/jquery-ajax-methods/)
 * [Submitting a Form as an AJAX Request using jQuery by Matt Lunn](http://www.mattlunn.me.uk/blog/2012/10/submitting-a-form-as-an-ajax-request-using-jquery/)
+* [Some Things You Should Know About AJAX (2010) from Smashing Magazine](http://coding.smashingmagazine.com/2010/02/10/some-things-you-should-know-about-ajax/) goes into both the code and the principles of using AJAX.
 * [jQuery's Global AJAX Event Handlers docs](http://api.jquery.com/category/ajax/global-ajax-event-handlers/)

 ### Additional Resources